 MAPAS opens with a musical, historical and dance tribute that connects the Canary Islands with the world

-“Give me Canary wine, and you, my beloved, rest here”.
+"Give me Canary wine, and you, my beloved, rest here."
 In this passage of Henry IV, the universal writer William Shakespeare already discovered, in the sixteenth century, the value of Canarian wines.
-Under this premise, the opening show of the second edition of MAPAS will take place with the name Canarias: vino al mundo, a journey through “music, stories and dances that connect the Canary Islands with the rest of the world through wine”.
+Under this premise, the opening show of the second edition of MAPAS will take place with the name Canarias: came to the world, a journey through “music, stories and dances that connect the Canary Islands with the rest of the world through wine ”.

 Also, corporal percussion, images, choreographies and narration will be added, which will delve into the importance of the Canarian wine through historical and anecdotal data.
 Ten musicians and four dancers will give life to this unique show, designed especially for the inauguration of MAPAS, in a dialogue «from the Canary Islands to the universality of our culture» with the spectator.
 A whole tasting party that will end with a dj session and gastronomic proposals that all those who join this inaugural act of MAPAS will have the chance to enjoy.